Types of Telescopes

 Riccardi-Honders - very expensive design used for advanced professional astrophotography

-The following lists the various types of telescopes and their approximate starting prices:
+The following lists the more common types of telescopes and their approximate starting prices:

 - Telescope Type

 - Achromatic refractor